christopher-ezeogu/BxrisDataEngineering/PowerBI/notes.md

     Procedure Category

 # To refresh data from SQL Server
-- records when connected to has to be done using the "Direct Query" option instead of "Import"
+- Records when connected to has to be done using the "Direct Query" option instead of "Import"

+- use "Refresh" Tab to refresh data returned from CSV File